Snowball Bistability Vanishes at Moderate Orbital Eccentricity: Introduction

 Recent work suggests that climate bistability may not be as robust on all exoplanets as it is on Earth.
 For example, an M-star stellar spectrum weakens the ice-albedo feedback and reduces climate hysteresis \citep{joshi_suppression_2012, shields_effect_2013, shields_spectrum-driven_2014}.
-More strikingly, the Snowball bifurcation is likely to disappear entirely on tidally locked \citep{checlair_no_2017, checlair_no_2019-1} and slowly rotating \citep{lucarini_habitability_2013, abbot_decrease_2018} planets.
+More strikingly, the Snowball bifurcation is likely to disappear entirely on slowly rotating \citep{lucarini_habitability_2013, abbot_decrease_2018} and tidally locked \citep{checlair_no_2017, checlair_no_2019-1} planets.
 Together, these effects make global Snowball episodes unlikely for potentially habitable planets orbiting M-stars.

 Eccentricity is another important parameter that could impact Snowball climate bistability.
-Multiple mechanisms could increase the eccentricities of rocky planets, including excitation by massive perturbers such as giant planets or stellar companions as well as secular and resonant interactions \citep{spiegel_generalized_2010, ida_toward_2013, lithwick_eccentric_2011}.
-As a result, when accounting for observational uncertainties, 33\% of rocky exoplanets have upper limits on eccentricity that exceed 0.25 (Fig.~\ref{fig:eccen}), much larger than Earth's value of 0.0167.
-At higher eccentricity, it is harder to stabilize perennial ice at the poles or equator \citep{wilhelm_ice_2022}.
+Multiple mechanisms could increase the eccentricities of rocky planets, including excitation by massive perturbers such as giant planets or stellar companions, as well as secular and resonant interactions \citep{spiegel_generalized_2010, lithwick_eccentric_2011, ida_toward_2013, Kane_2014}.
+When accounting for observational uncertainties, 33\% of rocky exoplanets have 1-$\sigma$ upper limits on eccentricity that exceed 0.25 (Fig.~\ref{fig:eccen}), much larger than Earth's value of 0.0167.
+At higher eccentricities, it is harder to stabilize perennial ice at the poles or equator \citep{wilhelm_ice_2022, deitrick_exo-milankovitch_2018}.
 Moreover, \citet{linsenmeier_climate_2015} found a large reduction in Snowball climate hysteresis and bistability when the eccentricity is increased from 0 to 0.5.
-They used PlaSim, a general circulation model of intermediate complexity that incorporates a 0-layer Semtner ice scheme, which is insufficient to capture the dirunal surface temperature cycle of equatorial ice, which is crucial for Snowball deglaciation \citep{abbot2010importance}.
+They used PlaSim, a general circulation model of intermediate complexity that incorporates a 0-layer Semtner ice scheme, which is insufficient to capture the diurnal surface temperature cycle of equatorial ice, which is crucial for Snowball deglaciation \citep{abbot2010importance}.
 Taken together, this body of work motivates a more thorough investigation of the impact of orbital eccentricity on Snowball climate bistability.